 The Fortress (13th century) characterizes all Civitella and its visit is much evocative, with its imposing and colorful ruins, fortalice already existing in 1048, it probably occupied the area of a roman castle.
 The stronghold was restructured after the destruction in 1252.
 On left of the entrance gate is the better conserved tower, in a quadrangular shape, with the inner gate of access to the town-walls building.
 On the right are the ruins of another tower of greater dimensions but badly damaged.

-The town-walls of the village, date back to 12th century, in origin were two gates of access to the castle: the Aretina Gate and the Senese Gate.
-The first was destroyed during the bombardment of the ’44, the second door is still there, and inside are the traces of a sacred shrine stand with some fragments of frescoes, in the vicinity of the Senese gate is also a Shrine with the effigie of the Madonna with the Child of Robbiana school, dated 1522.
+The walls of the village date back to the XII century.
+Originally there were two access doors to the castle: the Porta Aretina and the Porta Senese.
+The first was destroyed during an allied bombing in 1944, the second door remained, and inside there are traces of a sacred aedicule with some fragments of fresco.
+Near the Porta Senese there is also a Tabernacle with the effigy of the Madonna and Child in polychrome majolica from the Robbiana school, dated 1522.

 The village of Civitella Val di Chiana is infamous for being the site of the massacre of Civitella (Eccidio di Civitella), a massacre of civilians (were 244 deaths among the population) made by the German military in retaliation, during the Second World War (June 29, 1944 ).